ccorcos/groove-salad/README.md

 ## To Do

-- use mode and inversion scale with constraint
+- fix everything again
+  - remember that a negative angle is a positive mode

 - persist presets to local storage
 - how to coordinate notes between scale presets?